 - The body of the octopus is bulb-shaped and contains all of the octopus’ organs and its mouth.
 The mouth is located on the underside, where the arms converge.
 In the center of the mouth is a beak that is made of keratin, the same substance that is in the human fingernail and the rhinoceros horn.
 The beak is used to kill its prey and bite it into pieces prior to swallowing.

-- Young giant Pacific octopus feeds on dead animals and is characterized as a “neustonic feeder.”
+- The young giant Pacific octopus feeds on dead animals and is characterized as a “neustonic feeder.”

 - Adult preys on crustaceans, such as shrimp, crabs, scallops, clams, as well as other mollusks, flatfishes, redfish and smaller octopods.

-- Giant Pacific octopus occurs along the Pacific coast from Southern California north to Alaska and across to Japan.
+- The giant Pacific octopus occurs along the Pacific coast from Southern California to Alaska and across to Japan.